Michigan Wolverines women's volleyball

-The Michigan Wolverines women's volleyball team represents the University of Michigan in National Collegiate Athletics Association (NCAA) Division I competition.
+The Michigan Wolverines women's volleyball team represents the University of Michigan in National Collegiate Athletic Association (NCAA) Division I competition.
 The women's volleyball program at the University of Michigan began in 1973.
 Erin Virtue has been the coach since 2023.
 The team plays its home matches at Cliff Keen Arena.

 History

 Vong years (1973–1983)

 Sandy Vong was the first head coach of the Michigan Wolverines women's volleyball program.
 He held the position for 11 years from 1973 to 1983.
-Vong's 1981 team compiled a 40-17 record, captured the school's first Big Ten Conference volleyball championship, won the AIAW Regional Championship, and finished in eighth place at the AIAW National Championship.
+Vong's 1981 team compiled a 40–17 record, captured the school's first Big Ten Conference volleyball championship, won the AIAW Regional Championship, and finished in eighth place at the AIAW National Championship.

 Three coaches (1984–1991)

-During the eight years from 1984 to 1991, the Michigan women's volleyball program had three head coaches: Barb Canning (1984-1985), Joyce Davis (1986-1989), and Peggy Bradley-Doppes (1990-1991).
+During the eight years from 1984 to 1991, the Michigan women's volleyball program had three head coaches: Barb Canning (1984–1985), Joyce Davis (1986–1989), and Peggy Bradley-Doppes (1990–1991).
 The team compiled a winning record in only one of those eight years, a 19-12 finish in 1991.

 Giovanazzi years (1992–1998)

 In 1992, Peggy Bradley-Doppes stepped down as Michigan's head volleyball coach to focus on her duties as the school's women's athletic director.
 Greg Giovanazzi, a former All-American volleyball player at UCLA, was hired to replace her.
 Giovanazzi led the team for seven years from 1992 to 1998.
 The 1997 Michigan team reached the 20-win level for the first time since 1987 and was the subject of a profile in the Chicago Tribune indicating that the program was experiencing a renaissance.
-The 1997 team ultimately compiled a 21-12 record, finished in third place in the Big Ten, and advanced to the NCAA Tournament for the first time in the program's history.
+The 1997 team ultimately compiled a 21–12 record, finished in third place in the Big Ten, and advanced to the NCAA Tournament for the first time in the program's history.
 The team lost to Texas A&M in the second round of the 1997 tournament.

 Interest in the sport at Michigan declined after the 1997 season, with average home attendance dropping to less than 600 during the 1998 season.
 Giovanazzi was replaced as Michigan's head volleyball coach after the 1998 season.